learn-co-students/css-essentials-my-little-rainbow-lab-chi01-seng-ft-091420/README.md

 without words.

-Instead of `red`, `green`, or the exotic `tomato`, professionals prefer a set of numbers with a base pair of 16 rather than a base pair of 10 like we use every day.
+Instead of `red`, `green`, or the exotic `tomato`, professionals prefer a set of numbers with a base pair of 16 rather than a ba se pair of 10 like we use every day.
 These numbers are called "hexadecimal" and we can use them to make a wide range of colors.